apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

     func configure() {
         // This function is missing a Sendable annotation JPKJetPack.jetPackConfiguration {
-            // MainActor isolation will be inferred here, incorrectly self.applyConfiguration()
+            // MainActor isolation will be inferred here self.applyConfiguration()
         }
     }